Hardee Correctional Institution

-The Hardee Correctional Institution is a state prison for men located in unincorporated Hardee County, Florida, with a Bowling Green postal address.
+The Hardee Correctional Institution (HARCI) is a state prison for men located in unincorporated Hardee County, Florida, with a Bowling Green postal address.
 It is owned and operated by the Florida Department of Corrections.
 This facility has a mix of security levels, including minimum, medium, and close, and houses adult male offenders.

 History

-Hardee first opened in 1991 and has a maximum capacity of 1541 prisoners.
+Hardee first opened in April 1991 and has a maximum capacity of 1,746 inmates.

 In 2015, a campus of the New Orleans Baptist Theological Seminary was established in the penitentiary.